 sunrise on the Acatenango volcano hike

 My answer to this is a resounding yes!
-Hiking Acatenango volcano is difficult, but it is so worth it.
+Hiking Acatenango volcano is difficult, but it is one of the best things to do in Central America.
 An hour into the hike I thought that I had made a huge mistake and was doubting if I would be able to make it to the top.
 Now that it’s all done, I’m already mentally planning the next time I can do it.
 It’s tough, but its doable for most people and worth every second of the struggle!

 Looking for more inspiration for travelling in Guatemala?